 How to be a digital leader and advocate: the changing role of the digital departmentHow-to Session

-Dafydd James, Amgueddfa Cymru - National Museum Wales, Wales, Carolyn Royston, Isabella Stewart Gardner Museum, USA
+Dafydd James, Amgueddfa Cymru - National Museum Wales, Wales, Carolyn Royston, Cooper Hewitt, Smithsonian Design Museum, United States

 In this session and paper, we consider the changing role of the digital department and the new challenges and opportunities it raises.
 We discuss how the digital team at National Museum Wales and others have approached this challenge through a variety of different tactics.
 We share some outcomes and provide tips and suggestions applicable to organisations going through similar transformations.